-POWER SUPPLY
+ELECTRIC POWER SUPPLY

-- Never use an ungrounded power supply with this unit. - The pump must be compatible with existing line voltage. - Disconnect the pump from the power supply when performing maintenance or repair on the unit. - If the unit's power supply is damaged or the inner wiring is exposed in any way, replace immediately. - Any electrical work must be done by a qualified electrician. - If the power cord is damaged or wiring is exposed, replace or repair immediately. - Changing the voltage on the jet motor (single, or three phase) is a complicated and, if not done correctly, dangerous procedure.
-Consult the pump manufacturer's Technical Services Department for specific information before attempting any rewiring.
-Rewiring voids CSA approval. - All voltages must be wired for CW rotation when viewed from the lead end (top) of the motor. - Check the total amperage draw for the electrical circuit you will be using.
+- · Never use an ungrounded power supply with this unit. - · The pump must be compatible with existing line voltage. - Disconnect the pump from the power supply when performing maintenance or repair on the unit. - If the unit's power supply is damaged or the inner wiring is exposed in any way, replace immediately. - · Any electrical work must be done by a qualified electrician. - If the power cord is damaged or wiring is exposed, replace or repair immediately. - All voltages must be wired for CW rotation when viewed from the lead end (top) of the motor. - Check the total amperage draw for the electrical circuit you will be using.
 (For example: Do not plug a motor or motors that may draw 25 amps into a 20 amp fused electrical circuit.) - Do not attempt to increase the powerline capacity by replacing a fuse with another fuse of higher value.
-Overheating of the powerline and the possibility of a fire will result. - To rewire a motor from one voltage to another or when a flow control valve is changed between manual and solenoid, consult the electrical schematic in the pump's parts list.

-Circuit Breakers: If motor stops due to an overload or power outage,

-Universal Motor: Move motor switch to OFF and control valve to neutral.
+Overheating of the powerline and the possibility of a fire will result. - To rewire a motor from one voltage to another or when a flow control valve is changed between manual and solenoid, consult the electrical schematic in the pump's parts list. - Circuit Breakers: If motor stops due to an overload or power outage, move motor switch to OFF and control valve to neutral.
 Let motor cool or wait until power is restored.
 Reset circuit breaker switch in power panel.
 (The pump motor doesn't have a circuit breaker.)